VarangPratapSingh/Flapstronaut/README.md

 Tap To Survive In A Debris Filled Game.
 Made Solely Using Front-End Tools Like HTML, CSS, JavaScript.
 Runs Strictly Via Dom Manipulation.

 Features To Add In Future
--- Difficulty Modes
+1. Difficulty Modes
--- Leaderboards
+2. Leaderboards

+Hosted On flapstronaut.gamer.gd